 Employer Reimbursement Payment Plan

 Employer Reimbursement Payment Plan is designed for students receiving reimbursement from their employer for tuition and fees.
 Students may download a copy of our Employer Reimbursement Extension Plan from the Enrollment Services webpage.

 Students whose employer pays the University directly must provide Western New England University with an employer authorization form or a letter from their employer on company letterhead, indicating their commitment to pay under direct billing.
 The letters should also include billing contact information.
 New authorization is required each semester and can be faxed to the Enrollment Services Office, Attention Billing at 413-796-2081.

 Online Payment Option

-To pay your bill online, visit the Student Administrative Services website and click on “Billing and Finances,” then select “Online Bill Payments.”
+To pay your bill online, visit the Enrollment Services website and click on “Billing and Finances,” then select “Online Bill Payments.”

 Phone: 413-796-2080 or 800-325-1122, ext.
 2080

 Due to the intensive and rigorous programming for the MS in Elder Law and Estate Planning program, academic policies will mirror the Law School Student Handbook unless noted otherwise.
-The Associate Dean, in consultation with the professor, shall have final authority on all academic policies regarding the MS in Elder Law and Estate Planning program.
+The Associate Dean for Academic Affairs, in consultation with the professor, shall have final authority on all academic policies regarding the MS in Elder Law and Estate Planning program.